This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 The side of a fork can be used to cut soft foods like eggs or cake

-BOTH can be used for twirling noodles
+BOTH are used to eat and can be used for twirling noodles

-- Write the words USE, USED and COMMONLY on the board.
+Next, write the words USE, USED and COMMONLY on the board.
 These are words that are often misspelled.
 Encourage the writers to use at least one, if not all of these words in their writing.

-Show the following 5 sections on the whiteboard.
-Then, guide the students through each step.
+Guide the students through each step.
 They are free to use their own words.

-- Write all about chopsticks.
+- Next, write all about chopsticks.

 For the art accent, students can simply glue their chopsticks, plastic fork and knife to the border.